rachelruijiayang/robotics-teaching-kit-with-jet/docs/module3/lab4_opencv_intro/lab4_opencv_intro.md

 ## Section 1: Installing the Lab

 To perform this lab, you will need to get the source code template into your catkin workspace.
-First ensure that your Jetbot has internet access by connecting it using WiFi or ethernet.
-Next ssh into the Jetbot and enter the following command:
+First ensure that your Jet has internet access by connecting it using WiFi or ethernet.
+Next ssh into Jet and enter the following command:

 ```
 wget http://instructor-url/lab4_opencv_intro/code.zip